-We present the algorithm for micro-macro decomposition.
-Consider local densities defined over a domain and introduce a spatial grid over the domain, which is thus divided into cells.
+We proceed to present the algorithm for micro-macro decomposition.
+Consider the local densities defined over a domain.
+Then, introduce a spatial grid over the domain, dividing it into cells.
 The $j$-th cell of the spatial grid is denoted by $I_j$.
 The value of the function $\zeta$ is computed of each cell in the grid, so that

-where $ u(t,I_j):=\int{ I_j}\frac{\rho(x.t)}{\rho u(x,t)}dx$ and $w(t,I_j):=\int_{ I_j}\frac{\rho^{m}(t,x)}{\rho^{M}(t,x)+\rho^{m}(t,x)}dx$.
+where $ u(t,I_j):=\int{ I_j}\frac{\rho u(t,x)}{\rho (t,x)}dx$ and $w(t,I_j):=\int_{ I_j}\frac{\rho^{m}(t,x)}{\rho^{M}(t,x)+\rho^{m}(t,x)}dx$.
 To compute the quantities $u$ and $w$, we used a first-order quadrature rule.

 The basic steps of micro-macro decomposition, introduced for the PSO method, are as follows: \begin{itemize} \item fix the initial mass of the particles $\rho(0,x)=\rho^{m}(0,x)+\rho^{M}(0,x)$; \item at each time step compute the new value of the particle mass.
 This implies a total mass change in the microscopic scale; \item add or remove from the macroscopic scale the density lost or gained from the microscopic scale, so as to have the conservation property of the total mass of the system. \end{itemize} The strategy is presented in detail in Algorithm \ref{micromacro_pseudocode}.